A report on

 media mirror ‘uncertain,’ it has cracked and now appears shattered,” states the

-think tank headed by former journalist Edward Greenspon, which was hired by the
+think tank headed by former journalist Edward Greenspon, which was hired contracted by Industry Canada and the

-Heritage committee studying Media and Local Communities.
+Heritage committee studying Media and Local Communities ministry.
 Yet the PPF report is more

 like a funhouse mirror that grossly distorts reality in at least one key media industry.